Madour/Sherlock13-Online/README.md

 ```

-The game uses a simple text protocol with 13 different commands :
+The game uses a simple text protocol with 13 different commands (all clients means all clients of a same lobby):

 | Command name | Emitter | Receiver | Syntax | Description |
 | ------------ | ------- | ------ | ----------- | ------------ |